 When you’re in a car accident, your whole life is put on hold.
 Whether you’re dealing with a physical injury that requires hospital visits to heal or mental injury that needs a mental health professional, you need time and patience to recover.
 But recovery can get expensive, and if you’re kept from work, you might not know how you’re going to pay for treatment.
-The lawyers at Bey & Associates in Atlanta, Georgia might be able to help you get compensation that you can use to cover those medical expenses and your pain and suffering.
+Our Atlanta car accident lawyers might be able to help you get compensation that you can use to cover those medical expenses and your pain and suffering.
 Bey & Associates believes in standing up for others and fighting for your rights.

 What Leads to Traffic Fatalities in Georgia?